NajlaAbassi/iSEEfierWorkshopSCBS2024/README.md

-# Streamlining Omics Data Visualization with `iSEE` and `iSEEfier`
+# Streamlining Omics Data Visualization with `iSEE` and `iSEEfier` (Workshop)

-This workshop adapted from the collection of material developed by the iSEE core dev team
+This workshop was adapted from the collection of material developed by the iSEE core dev team

 Authors: Najla Abassi, Institute of Medical Biostatistics, Epidemiology and Informatics (IMBEI), University Medical Center, Mainz, Germany